HELOC vs Cash-Out Refinance: Which One is Better in 4 Situations

 Rules of thumb:

-Generally, getting a cash-out refinance makes more sense if you want a large amount of cash and mortgage rates are the same or lower than your existing mortgage.
+Generally, a cash-out refinance makes more sense if you want a large amount of cash and mortgage rates are the same or lower than your existing mortgage.

 HELOC Advantages